 To accommodate evolving climate science, BCDC's 2011 Bay Plan adopted climate policies that were not prescriptive of specific future climate scenarios or sea level rise projections.
 Rather, the 2011 Bay Plan refers to the use of "best scientific data".
-BCDC has adopted the 2018 State Guidance as "best scientific data" on sea level rise, and no updates to the 2011 Bay Plan are required to accommodate this change.
+Recently, BCDC has released a Regional Shoreline Adaptation Plan (RSAP, 2024) which contains standards for sea level rise planning under its jurisdiction.
+The RSAP include coastal flood hazards and sea level rise scenarios standards that are consistent with 2024 State Guidance.

-For projects within BCDC's jurisdiction (i.e., generally within 100-feet of the shoreline), a risk assessment must consider the current 100-year base flood elevation coupled with a best estimate of future sea level rise.
+For projects within BCDC's jurisdiction (i.e., generally within 100-feet of the shoreline), a risk assessment must consider the current 100-year base flood elevation13 coupled with a best estimate of future sea level rise.
 At a minimum, projects must be "resilient" to midcentury sea level rise and include adaptation strategies that can be implemented over time to increase the project's resilience to end-of-century sea level rise.
+The guidance in this document is consistent with these minimum standards set forth in the RSAP.